Where is my data located?

 Yes, it’s hosted on HackerOne.
 We are under a 24/7 security audit performed by the people participating in the program.

 No, all of our data is stored within the U.S.

-Do you comply with GDPR and are you Privacy Shield certified?
+Do you comply with GDPR?

 We’re committed to our customers’ privacy.
 As a SaaS platform, we offer a number of tools that may assist our customers in meeting their obligations under the new GDPR regulations:

 - As we always have, we allow customers to access and modify personal information in their accounts, which helps them address data subject access or correction requests they may receive.

 - We allow customers to download the data from their account at any time during or at the end of their use of our services.

 - We offer a data processing agreement (DPA) which aims to help our customers meet their obligations under GDPR.